m-soro/Business-Analytics/README.md

 ## [Data Visualization](Data-Visualization/README.md)
-This section takes data visualizations to another notch.
-Use Tableau to analyze and visualize large data sets, create informative and dynamic data dashboards.
-This section makes it easier to bring large datasets in a more readable form in order to present insights to all business areas.
+This section takes data visualizations to another level.
+Use Tableau to analyze and visualize large data sets, and create informative and dynamic data dashboards.
+This section makes it easier to visualize large data sets in a more readable form in order to present insights to all business areas.

 #### [PROJECT- Build Data Dashboards](Data-Visualization/L5-Project-Build-Data-Dashboard/README.md)